-Pam Mueller is a fourth-year graduate student in the Department of Psychology.
-She received her B.S. in psychology, summa cum laude, from Loyola University Chicago in 2002, and her J.D., cum laude, from Harvard Law School in 2008.
+Pam Mueller completed her PhD in Social Psychology at Princeton in 2015.
+She also received her B.S. in psychology, summa cum laude, from Loyola University Chicago in 2002, and her J.D., cum laude, from Harvard Law School in 2008.

-Current projects include work on knowledge, intentionality, and motive in criminal and tort law; blind evaluations and bias; and inchoate crimes and morality.
+Current projects include work on victimhood and agency in the justice system; differential use of information in criminal and civil cases; consumer expectations in products liability; and inchoate crimes and morality.

-Mueller, P.A., & Oppenheimer, D.M. (in press).
+Mueller, P.A., & Oppenheimer, D.M.
+(2014).
 The pen is mightier than the keyboard: Advantages of longhand over laptop note taking.
 Psychological Science.

 Chandler, J.J., Mueller, P.A., & Paolacci, G. (2013).
 Non-naïveté among Amazon Mechanical Turk workers: Consequences and solutions for behavioral researchers.
 Behavior Research Methods, 10.3758/s13428-013-0365-7